wintere/portrait-vis/README.md

 To generate the input data, I needed word:nearby replacement pairs.
 Using the tuples of revision data I'd already cleaned **([cleaned_output.csv](https://github.com/wintere/portrait-vis/blob/main/cleaned_output.csv)** as described above, I created a dictionary of changes keyed by the original word.
 To avoid bloating the dictionary with stopwords, I used the default stopword list provided by NLTK, then supplemented with additional words to fix the contractions parsed oddly by the tokenizer.

+Because I saw instances of singulars mapped to plurals in my first runs, I used the NLTK lemmatizer to depluralize and deconjugate words systematically.
+I feel this step and removing stop-words greatly improved the saliency of results.

 The new datastructure allowed me to, for a word *replaced or removed* look at all the non-trivial, non-stopwords that replaced it.
 The downside of this approach is that grammar and syntax aren't taken into account.
 Some tuples like "hat -> bonnet" seem quite reasonable, others seemed purely coincidental, like "die" -> "get".

-I have included all of the output in this repository as replaced_word_pairs.csv.
+I have included all of the output in this repository.

+[words_to_revisions.csv](https://github.com/wintere/portrait-vis/blob/main/words_to_revisions.csv) maps each replaced word in the original to all possible words associated with its replacement.

+[words_to_revisions_freq.csv](https://github.com/wintere/portrait-vis/blob/main/words_to_revisions_freq.csv) maps each replaced word, replacement word pair, to a relative frequency in the text.

 As the number of replaced or substituted words numbered in the hundreds, I couldn't include all of them in the stem and leaf plot.
 I selected a handful of keys of interest to plot in the textual stem and leaf plot.

 Brath's stem and leaf plot for word associations was written in JavaScript, whereas this project is written in Python.
-I adapted his concept by creating a styled table instead.
+I adapted his concept by creating a styled table using Excel and Photoshop instead.